MechatronicBeing/MechatronicBeing.github.io/README.md

 ## Features
 - Understand, study, design, manufacture, maintain, work and live with **Mechatronic Beings**
-- State-of-art human-like bots, machines and robots
+- State-of-art animal/human-like bots, machines and robots
 - "All-in-One for All" approach
   - No specific field of research : vision and speech recognition, natural language, learning and planning, expert systems...
   - No specific programming language or material needed, the mind software :